His Eminence the Eighth Dorzong Rinpoche

 and perched on the familys roof.
 There they stayed until

-the day the infant Dorzong Rinpoche was taken to his monastery.
+the day the infant Kyabje Dorzong Rinpoche was taken to his monastery.

-It was later discovered that these were the same ravens, which
+It was later discovered that these were the same ravens, that

 normally lived on the roof of the protectors gonkhang

-at Dorzong Monastery, in Gonju, but had disappeared at the
+at Dorzong Monastery, in Gon Jo, but had disappeared at the

-The Eighth Dorzong Rinpoche was enthroned at the age of three.
+The Eighth Kyabje Dorzong Rinpoche was enthroned at the age of three.

 From five years old he began to study.
 In reading, writing and memorizing he showed exceptional aptitude.